-Let's take a look in more detail at the Shared Support Costs
+A more detailed look at the Shared Support Costs

 You can find a one-page summary of these costs in Appendix A.

 On the following pages we will try to respond to a number of common questions.

 How much of the 'shared support costs' relate to training future ministers?